mflu123/podcast-RAG/SETUP.md

 This will launch the chatbot in your default web browser.

 ### 2. Run Notebooks

 For data ingestion, analysis, or evaluation:
 1. Navigate to the `notebooks/` directory.
 2. Open `create_database.ipynb` to process transcripts and create the vector database (Local ChromaDB or Pinecone).
 3. Open `json.ipynb` to run the evaluation suite and test the RAG pipeline programmatically.

 ## Testing for Graders
-To verify the system functionality:
+To verify the system functionality and API functionality:
+Go to online website at: https://podcast-rag-2kvzffxnrjnzmfqbbcb6rf.streamlit.app/ OR to run locally:

 1. Ensure `.env` is set up with valid keys.
-2. Run `streamlit run app.py`.
+2. After following quick start directions run `streamlit run app.py`.
-3. Ask a specific question like: *"In episode 462, what did Ira Glass and Steve Blass talk about?"*
+3. Ask a specific question like: *"In episode 500, what did Ira Glass compare the milestone of reaching 500 episodes to?"*
-4. Verify that the bot answers correctly and cites the source.
+4. Verify that the bot answers and cites the source.